mdipanjan/self-taught_university/README.md

-#  A self-taught's guide to learn Computer science
+#  A self-taught's guide to learn Computer science Topics

 ## 1. Data structures